 Key Audit Matters

-Key audit matters are those matters that in our professional judgment were of mostsigni cance in our audit of the financial statements of the current period.
-These matterswere addressed in the context of our audit of the financial statements as a whole and informing our opinion thereon and we do not provide aseparate opinion on these matters.
+KEY AUDIT MATTERS ('KAM') are those matters that in our professional judgment were ofmost significance in our audit of the standalone financial statements of the currentperiod.
+These matters were addressed in the context of our audit of the financialstatements as a whole and in forming our opinion thereon and we do not provide aseparate opinion on these matters.

-That Board of Directors is also responsible for overseeing the Company'sfinancial reporting process.
+The Management and Board of Directors are also responsible for overseeing the Company'sfinancial reporting process.